TDS RETURNS

 Here are some key points about TDS returns in India:

-1. Frequency of Filing: TDS returns need to be filed quarterly.
+1. Frequency of Filing: Returns need to be filed quarterly.
 The due dates for filing these returns are typically July 31st (for the first quarter), October 31st (for the second quarter), January 31st (for the third quarter), and May 31st (for the fourth quarter).

 • Form 24Q for salary payments